RunestoneInteractive/pythonds/_sources/SortSearch/Hashing.rst

 Our goal is to create a hash function that minimizes the number of collisions, is easy to compute, and evenly distributes the items in the hash table.
-There are a number of common ways to extend the simple remainder method.
+To that end, there are a number of common ways to extend the simple remainder method.
 We will consider a few of them here.

-The **folding method** for constructing hash functions begins by dividing the item into equal-size pieces (the last piece may not be of equal size).
+The **folding method** for constructing hash functions begins by dividing the item into equal-sized pieces (the last piece may not be of equal size).
 These pieces are then added together to give the resulting hash value.
 For example, if our item was the phone number 436-555-4601, we would take the digits and divide them into groups of 2 (43, 65, 55, 46, 01).
 After the addition, :math:`43 + 65 + 55 + 46 + 01`, we get
-210. If we assume our hash table has 11 slots, then we need to perform the extra step of dividing by 11 and keeping the remainder.
+1. If we assume our hash table has 11 slots, then we need to perform the extra step of dividing by 11 and keeping the remainder.
 In this case :math:`210\ \%\ 11` is 1, so the phone number 436-555-4601 hashes to slot 1.
 Some folding methods go one step further and reverse every other